Starting Over - Part 3

 Seeing how some boats make it back on the water can help you decide if a bargain boat is right for you

-DIYers can choose from both single and two-part systems that deliver professional-quality finishes and are easy to apply
+DIYers can choose from single or two-part systems that deliver professional-quality finishes